BMW

 Ford

-“We have deliberately equipped the Ford Explorer and our new Capri with the option of bidirectional charging because we consider this technology to be an important pillar of a sustainable energy supply,” explains Oliver Adrian, Head of European Charging & Energy Strategy and Go-to Market, Ford Model e.
-"This technology allows even more energy from renewable sources to be used.
-The large batteries in our modern electric models are ideal as buffer storage."
+“We deliberately equipped the Ford Explorer and our new Capri with the ability for bidirectional charging because we consider this technology to be a key pillar of a future-proof energy supply,” explains Oliver Adrian, Head of European Charging & Energy Strategy and Go-to-Market, Ford Model e.
+“This technology allows even more energy from renewable sources to be used.
+The large batteries in our modern electric models are ideal as buffer storage.”

 Honda